ipfs/ipfs-docs/docs/concepts/ipfs-gateway.md

 # IPFS Gateway

-An _IPFS gateway_ provides an HTTP-based service that allows IPFS-incompatible browsers and tools to access IPFS content.
+An _IPFS gateway_ provides an HTTP-based service that allows IPFS-incompatible browsers, tools and software to access IPFS content.
 For example, errors occur when a browser or a tool like [Curl](https://curl.haxx.se/) or [Wget](https://www.gnu.org/software/wget/) that does not support IPFS attempts access to IPFS content using canonical addressing like `ipfs://{CID}/{optional path to resource}`.
 While tools like [IPFS Companion](https://github.com/ipfs-shipyard/ipfs-companion) resolve these content access errors, not every user has permission or abilities to alter their system to work with IPFS.
 As such, there are multiple gateway types and <VueCustomTooltip label="A way to address data by its hash rather than its location (IPs)." underlined multiline>gateway providers</VueCustomTooltip> available so that applications of all kinds can interface with IPFS using HTTP.

 This page discusses: